-It's been over five months since the last time we were in our home in Italy as we didn't go in March, (the usual time when we go there so that Mr. P. can prune the vines).
+It's been over five months since the last time we were in our home in Italy as we didn't go in March, (the usual time when we go there so that my husband can prune the vines).
 As a brother-in-law looks after the vines he had already done this, so that was one less task to do in garden maintenance.
-My sister-in law goes with her husband when he's working on the vines and opens up the house and even sweeps around for us, which is very kind of her since she has her own large house to clean.
+My sister-in law goes with her husband which is very kind of her.
 Giving the house an airing and keeping the garden in good order is the priority and an important part of our time spent there.
 Seasons come and seasons go, but the cutting of the grass, the pruning of the trees, weeding etc. goes on forever.
 I hope regular readers of this blog won't be bored with the repetition of what we have to do in the garden and newer followers can read more about our times in Italy by clicking on the Italy link on the side bar.

 A pear tree to the left and an apricot tree (which had already blossomed).

 Pear and plum trees grow at the bottom of the slope.
 There are white and purple figs, walnut and hazelnut trees.

 My husband had planted some new rose bushes by the retaining wall and once the grass was cut you could see that they were doing well.
 In fact, roses are planted everywhere as they just ramble and mainly look after themselves.
 He's trying to keep hedges and bushes at a height that can be managed easily, apart from the bay tree arch, which needs a step ladder to trim the top of it.

 We've been undecided about the cypress trees.
 They've grown much too tall and bushy even though they get thinned out each time and they also block the view across the countryside to the distant mountains.
 My husband only managed to cut the crown out of one of them and trim the branches that are growing too near a row of fruit trees.
 Then the branches have to be cut up and tidied away, which is time consuming.